JohnSnowLabs/johnsnowlabs/docs/_posts/hsaglamlar/2023-04-10-genericclassifier_sdoh_under_treatment_sbiobert_cased_mli_en.md

 `Under_Treatment`: The patient is under treatment.

-`Not_Under_Treatment_Or_Not_Mentioned`: The patient id not under treatment or it is not mentioned in the clinical notes.
+`Not_Under_Treatment_Or_Not_Mentioned`: The patient is not under treatment or it is not mentioned in the clinical notes.

 ## Predicted Entities